activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

 The search feature is the topmost feature in the Wagtail sidebar.
 You can use the search feature to quickly search for content in Wagtail.

 ### Adjust Wagtail's settings
 Click Settings from the Wagtail sidebar to access Wagtail settings.
-If you have the correct role, you'll be able to add users, add usergroups, and perform other administrative tasks.
+If you have the correct role, you'll be able to add users, add user groups, and perform other administrative tasks.

-### Get Help
+### Get help
 Click Help from the Wagtail sidebar to access links to the user documentation and new features of the latest version of Wagtail.